Models

 Caching API is experimental and may change in the future.

 Some models can be cached to avoid unnecessary database queries.
-Use CachedModel base class for this purpose.
-It's a drop-in replacement for dipdup.models.Model, but with additional methods to manage the cache.
+Use the CachedModel base class for this purpose.
+It's a drop-in replacement for dipdup.models.Model with additional methods to manage the cache.

 • cached_get — get a single object from the cache or the database

-• cached_get_or_none — the same, but None result is also cached
+• cached_get_or_none — the same, but a None result is also cached

 • cache — cache a single object